siobhain/cormeen-walkers/README.md

 Place instructions on how to clone your project here.

 ## Testing

+ Each icon element is given aria-label for accessibility purposes.
+In devtools I was unable to see the aria-label value on inpection of the icon element via dropdown visual on the browser, however I did note that in some cases the parent element (such as a h2 or h3) acquires the aria-label value for the icon but not in all cases & unfortunatley time did not allow me to investigate further.
+The aria-label value cab be clearly seen on the accessibility tab of devtools but not on the inpect dropdown, Without time to investigate further I assume this is a limitation on devtools and that had I been actually able to test these aria-labels with a screen reader it would work as intended.

 SOB bug - family icon does not render
 Start as you mean to go on - and get used to writing a TESTING.md file from the very first project!